-This guide explains how to analyze the metric write volume of Managed Service for Prometheus and identify high-cost sources, such as instances, jobs, and metrics.
-It also provides optimization and governance strategies to control your costs.
+Analyze the metric write volume of Managed Service for Prometheus, identify high-cost sources such as instances, jobs, and metrics, and apply optimization strategies to reduce costs.

-Billing for Managed Service for Prometheus is primarily based on the metric ingestion fee and the storage fee.
+Managed Service for Prometheus charges a metric ingestion fee and a storage fee.
 For more information, see Billing overview.
-To optimize usage, you must first analyze the instances, jobs, and metrics with high write volumes.
-Managed Service for Prometheus provides features such as usage analysis, metric statistics, and metric governance to support this process.
+To optimize usage, first identify the instances, jobs, and metrics with high write volumes by using the usage analysis, metric statistics, and metric governance features.

 Usage analysis